rackerlabs/docs-developer-blog/_posts/2019-03-05-oracle-exadata-smart-scan-feature.md

 ogDescription: "This blog delves into the details of the Oracle Exadata Smart Scan feature with usage samples."
 ---

-This blog delves into the details of the Oracle&reg; Exadata Smart Scan feature, including an explanation of how SQL processing differs with Exadata and usage examples.
+This blog delves into the details of the Oracle&reg; Exadata&reg; Smart Scan feature, including an explanation of how SQL processing differs with Exadata and usage examples.

 <!-- more -->